 A larger, open storage hatch is in the stern where larger items can be lashed to the boat with the deck bungees stretched across the top.

-If you’re interested in a pedal kayak and don’t want to break the bank, the Passport is probably where you want to go.
-You can expect to spend a little less than other pedal kayaks and I like that it comes with enough custom features to scratch that fishing itch.
+If you’re interested in a pedal kayak and don’t want to break the bank, the Hobie Mirage Passport is probably where you want to go.
+You can expect to spend a little less than other pedal boats and I like that it comes with enough custom features to scratch that fishing itch.

-A bigger kayak than the Passport, the Compass feels like a battleship beneath you, allowing you to stand and cast without fear of capsizing.
+A bigger fishing kayak than the Hobie Mirage Passport, the Compass feels like a battleship beneath you, allowing you to stand and cast without fear of capsizing.
 This allows you to cast with better distance and accuracy on your casts and spot passing fish easier.

 The seat is comfortable and can be adjusted up and down or back and forth.
 As an added bonus, it can also be removed so you even have a handy camp chair at the end of the day.